JoshGlazebrook/socks/README.md

         command: "bind" // Since we are using bind, we must specify it here.
     },
     target: {
         host: "1.2.3.4", // When using bind, it's best to give an estimation of the ip that will be connecting to the newly opened tcp port on the proxy server.
         port: 1080
     }
 };

-SocksFactory.createConnection(options, function(err, socket, info) {
+SocksClient.createConnection(options, function(err, socket, info) {
     if (err)
         console.log(err);
     else {
         // BIND request has completed.
         // info object contains the remote ip and newly opened tcp port to connect to. console.log(info);